antimatterhorn/nidhoggr/docs/source/intro.rst

 -------------------

 Nidhoggr is a generic physics simulation framework.
-It is designed to be used as a base for varied physics simulation methods (FVM,FEM,etc) while keeping helper methods like equations of state and integrators generic enough to be portable to a wide variety of methods choices.
+It is designed to be used as a base for varied physics simulation methods (FVM,FEM,etc) while keeping helper methods like equations of state and integrators generic enough to be portable between a wide variety of methods choices.
 Nidhoggr's major classes and methods are written in C++ and wrapped in Python using pybind11 to enable them to be imported as Python3+ modules inside a runscript.
 Python holds and passes the pointers to most objects inside the code, while the integration step is always handled by compiled C++ code.
 Any Python class that returns the expected